Guardianship in a Will

 For parents of minor children, the ability to name a guardian is one of the most important components of a will.
 In Texas, you can use a will to nominate a personal guardian, who will be responsible for raising your children in the event of your death.
 Although this guardianship will be ultimately determined by the court, they will generally follow your wishes unless they are not in the best interests of your child.

 It’s never too early to start the estate planning process.
-Call our firm today for a free case evaluation.
+Call our firm today for a case evaluation.